svandriel/cachify-promise/README.md

 // --> triggers HTTP call
 ```

-By wrapping the `fetchUserWithID` function with `cachifyPromise`, only a single call will be made at the same time:
+By wrapping the `fetchUser` function with `cachifyPromise`, only a single call will be made at the same time:

 ```javascript
 const cachedFetchUser = cachifyPromise(fetchUser);